15-466/nest-libs/README.md

 ## Usage

-The course's base-code `Jamfile`s are set up to work properly if the `nest-libs/` directory has the same parent as your clone of the `15-466-f*-base*` directory:
+The course's base-code `Maekfile.js` and/or `Jamfile` is set up to work properly if the `nest-libs/` directory has the same parent as your clone of the `15-466-f*-base*` directory:

 ```
 15-466-stuff/ #or whatever you call it